-Depending on the vehicle speed, lane departure situation, road conditions, etc., the operation of the functions may not be recognized or the functions may not operate.
+Depending on the vehicle speed, lane departure situation, road conditions, etc., the driver may not feel the function is operating or the function may not operate at all.

 Lane departure alert function

 The warning buzzer may be difficult to hear due to external noise, audio playback, etc.